Divyesh230902/proviq/content.md

 Proviq

-Total Solutions
-    - MLOPs
-    - Generative AI
-    - Agentic Workflows
-    - Active Learning to tailor task

-Tag Lines
-    - shaping awarness
+Parent Company
+    - OptRL: reinforcement learning decision intelligence
+    - TuskerAI: no-code computer vision for operations

+Taglines
+    - The holding company for AI platforms that move from pilot to production